 In an unusual example for the series, "Positive Force" and "Pressure Cooker" from VVVVVV are available on RBN (the former being 360-exclusive.)
 Yes, that's right, video game music.
 Songs from Super Meat Boy and other games have followed.

 Inverted with Green Day: Rock Band.
-The song "Song of the Century" only contains vocals, whereas "Good Riddence (Time of Your life)" Only has a drum part missing.
+The song "Song of the Century" only contains vocals, whereas "Good Riddance (Time of Your Life)" only has a drum part missing.

 Interface Screw: At two points during "The Killing Moon", the camera flashes a bright red fade-away.
 Unprepared players can easily misinterpret this as the "you're about to fail out" signal, especially if they're a) playing an unfamiliar instrument or b) haven't yet failed a song in RB3.